FAA6.B Work Requirements : 02 Supplemental Nutrition Assistance Program Career Advancement Network (SNAP CAN)

 SNAP CAN Provider Determination

-The SNAP CAN provider ensures the SNAP CAN participant meets their employment and training goals.
-When the provider determines that the participant is enrolled in an employment and training component that is no longer suitable for the participant, the provider completes a determination.
-This process is known as a Provider Determination.
+The SNAP CAN providers have the responsibility to ensure NA participants meet their employment and training goals.
+When the provider determines that the participant is enrolled in an employment and training component that is not suitable for the participant, the SNAP CAN provider completes one of the following actions:

-●The reason the SNAP CAN participant is not suitable for the component.
+The reason the employment and training component or the SNAP CAN provider was not suitable for the participant.

-●The information or documentation that led to the decision or that supports the decision.
+The information or documentation that led to or supported the decision.

 Legal Authorities